Salem, Ohio: Education

-Postsecondary

 Allegheny Wesleyan College is a private, four-year liberal arts college in Salem that grants bachelor's and associate degrees in ministry and theology-related disciplines.

 Kent State University operates a satellite campus, Kent State University at Salem, with one building in the city proper and another just outside the city limits in Salem Township.
 The campus grants associate's degrees and bachelor's degrees, and also offers introductory programs that can be completed at the main campus.

 Transportation

-The following highways pass through Salem: